 The Mexican League team posted Backman’s firing on Facebook.
 “We appreciate your effort and commitment given our organization and wish you every success in your career,” the organization announced.

 Backman was said to be planning to audition for an MLB Network job this offseason, but his path instead went to Mexico.
 The 57-year-old served as manager for the Mets’ Triple-A affiliate, the Las Vegas 51s, from 2013-16.
-He previously operated as a manager for the Blue Jays’ Triple-A team, the Buffalo Bisons, in 2012.
+He previously operated as a manager for the Mets’ Triple-A team, the Buffalo Bisons, in 2012.
+The Bisons became affiliated with the Blue Jays in 2013.
 Prior to that, he managed lower-level Mets affiliates — the St. Lucie Mets (High-A) and Binghamton Mets (Double-A) — prior to taking the job with the Blue Jays.

 Regarded as a fiery presence, Backman certainly has experience managing in the minors.
 Prior to these positions, he managed four other minor league teams in four different states.
 So the Mexico trip wasn’t entirely out of character.
 However, this ouster may not look great on his resume.